greenelab/deep-review/sections/06_discussion.md

 models are particularly prone to overfitting due to their high representational power.
 However, transfer learning techniques also known as domain adaptation enable transfer of extracted patterns between different datasets and even domains.
-This approach can be described as 2-step process that includes:
+This approach can be described in 2-step process:
-(1) training a model for the base task, and then (2) reusing trained model for the target problem in hand.
-The first step allows to take advantage of larger amount of data or labels or both to extract better feature representations.
+(1) training a model for the base task, and (2) reusing trained model for the target problem in hand.
+The first step allows to take advantage of larger amount of data, labels, or both, to extract better feature representations.
 Transferring learnt features in deep neural networks improves performance compared to random features even when pre-training and target sets are dissimilar.
 However,